puppetlabs/puppet-rfc/arm-8.hiera_2/examples.md

 something that made things difficult in their existing ENC, and they had to cheat and read facts stored as a side effect of processing incoming requests.

 To start off, Akunna keeps it simple.
-All machines except those that are named after the seven dwarfs in German should be in production, the rest are "dev" machines.
+All machines named after the seven dwarfs (in German) should be in "dev", the rest are in "production".
 Since "production" is default this is done with a simple `if` expression in `environments.pp` - she also adds the definition of the production and dev environments.